xkxx/queue/README.md

 ### queue.defer(method[, arguments…])

 Adds the specified *method* to the queue, with any optional *arguments*.
+Use *queue.D* as the placeholder for the callback.

 ### queue.await(callback)